 VPNs are most commonly downloaded because consumers are becoming increasingly aware of the value of their personal data.
 We are seeing a surge in interest regarding online privacy, which is great because if internet users learn how to best protect themselves online, they’ll be less susceptible to scams and attacks.
 A question that is commonly asked is if VPNs really do hide your IP address.
 The best VPN services provide not only IP address obfuscation, but a whole array of security features!

 Many customers may not want to dive head-first into paying for a potentially costly and long-term commitment like a VPN subscription, so downloading a free VPN is a great option to familiarize yourself.
 The best free VPN services give you a set amount of data each month which you can use just like a normal subscription.
 You may not have access to all the same features, but for basic tasks, it’s a wonderful alternative.
-If you’re unsure about your safety and privacy when connected to a VPN (which is a valid concern), we have you covered in this article.
+If you’re unsure about your safety and privacy when connected to a

 Most people in the world know what an IP address is at a very basic level due to stories on the mainstream news regarding “hackers” and “IP addresses,” but not many truly know what it is.
 It’s basically an identifying piece of information that connects you and your device to the internet.
 Your IP address can show anyone on the internet your location, ISP, and even web search history.
 Your IP address could also potentially allow a hacker or intruder to laser into extremely sensitive information like your physical home address, credit card information, phone number, and loved ones’ information.
 Who wants that information out there for everyone to see?